Standardizing Patient Financial Communications to Improve Consumer Experience

 - Send daily report to clinical leadership showing missed collection opportunities

-Lowell General’s efforts to standardize patient financial communication and improve the consumer experience have resulted in a reduction in point of service collections as well as DNFB.
+Lowell General’s efforts to standardize patient financial communication and improve the consumer experience have resulted in improvements in point of service collections and reductions in DNFBs.
 The health system was also recognized by HFMA as a MAP Award recipient for two consecutive years.

 - 1-2% monthly overall improvement in POS collections